kylep/multi/apps/blog/blog/markdown/posts/aws.md

 project page itself.

-In this project I'll be trying out each of AWS's services.
-I'll be updating it pretty regularly.
+In this project I'll be trying many of AWS's services.

 ---

-[TOC]
+#### Table of contents

 ---

 # Project Posts & Progress

-This project includes, or will include, the following posts.
+This project includes, or might include, the following posts.
-If any aren't finished, check back later!
-I'll also certainly be adding more as time goes on.

 <table class="project-table">
   <tr>